 According to the Hindu faith, the "om" sound was the syllable that created the universe.

-The Bhavacakra Symbol
+8. The Bhavacakra

 The Sanskrit term bhavacakra translates into "wheel of life."
 Most prominent in the Buddhist faith, the bhavacakra refers to the circle of life and reincarnation.